Legislative advocacy to support survivors, sustain prevention, and generate system change.

 Our work addresses the intersections of many different systems and disciplines that support survivors, prevent violence from occurring, and promote healing and accountability.

 Since 2003, the Task Force has proposed or collaborated with partners on statewide legislation during each regular Oregon legislative session.
-The Task Force has an ongoing commitment to improving legislation and public policy as it relates to preventing and responding to sexual assault, abuse, and gender-based violence.
+The Task Force has an ongoing commitment to improving legislation and public policy as it relates to preventing and responding to sexual assault and abuse, and our efforts are non-partisan.

 2024 Impact summary